 National Transit Database (NTD)

-The National Transit Database was established by Congress to be the Nation's primary source for information and statistics on the transit systems of the United States.
-Recipients or beneficiaries of grants from the Federal Transit Administration (FTA) under the Urbanized Area Formula Program (§5307) or Non-Urbanized Area (Rural) Formula Program (§5311) are required by statute to submit data to the NTD.
-Funding recipients receive notification from ODOT Public Transit Division to prepare annual data submissions in August or September.
+was established by Congress to be the nation's primary source for information and statistics on the transit systems of the United States.
+Recipients and beneficiaries of grants from the Federal Transit Administration (FTA) under the Urbanized Area Formula Program (§5307) or Formula Grants for Rural Areas Program (§5311) are required by statute to submit data to the NTD.
+Funding recipients receive notification from ODOT Public Transit to prepare annual data submissions.

 Drug & Alcohol Testing Management Information System (DAMIS)

 The Omnibus Transportation Employee Testing Act of 1991 mandated the Secretary of Transportation to issue regulations to combat prohibited drug use and alcohol misuse in the transportation industry.
 The DAMIS

 supports FTA's authority and responsibility to oversee compliance with these regulations